cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

     ...and if you're using cyrus-imapd, /etc/imapd.conf must reflect:
     ``sasl_pwcheck_method: auxprop``

-Is LOGIN supported?
-    The LOGIN mechanism is a non-standard, undocumented plaintext mechanism.
-It's included in the SASL distribution purely for sites that need it to interoperate with old clients; we don't support it.
-Don't enable it unless you know you need it.

 How can I get a non-root application to check plaintext passwords?
     Use the "saslauthd" daemon and setting "pwcheck_method"